vjmanzo/FMT/FMT/_readme/Codesign.md

 **Codesign**

 8. Recursively clear the extended attributes of FMT.app by running **xattr -cr FMT.app**.
-On your computer, that entire command may look like **xattr -cr /Users/VJ/Desktop/FMT.app** if your compiled FMT app is on the desktop.
+On your computer, that entire command may look like **xattr -cr /Users/VJ/Desktop/FMT.app** if your compiled FMT app is on the desktop and your name is VJ.

 9. Codesign all files in the app by running **ruby sign.rb FMT.app** (see below).
 On your computer, that entire command may look like **ruby /Users/VJ/GitHub/FMT/FMT/_readme/sign.rb /Users/VJ/Desktop/FMT.app** depending on the location of where you cloned this repository on your computer and where your FMT.app is on the desktop.